On elementary integrability of rational vector fields: Exceptional cases in dimension two

 \subsection{Field extensions of degree greater than two}

-Here we consider the setting and notation of Proposition \ref{cyclo}, with $[L:K]=n>2$.
-There is a general construction that yields all exceptional vector fields.
-(The construction is also applicable for degree two, but we preferred the explicit approach to, and statement of, Proposition \ref{quadprop}.) \\ Denote by $K'$, resp. $L'$, the space of one-forms over $K$, resp. $L$.
+We now consider the setting (keeping the notation) of Proposition \ref{cyclo}, with $[L:K]=n>2$, and present a general construction that yields all exceptional vector fields.\footnote{The construction is also applicable for degree two, but Proposition \ref{quadprop} provides greater detail.}\\ Denote by $K'$, resp. $L'$, the space of one-forms over $K$, resp. $L$.
 Then every $\beta \in L'$ admits a unique representation

 \begin{lemma} The map

 is a $K$-linear projection from $L'$ onto $\ell\,K'$.
 In particular, $\beta$ as given in \eqref{betaLK} is mapped to $\ell\beta_1$. \end{lemma} \begin{proof} It suffices to verify the last assertion.
 For any $i$ one has